-The purpose of this IMDRF guidance is to provide globally harmonized labelling principles for medical devices, including in vitro diagnostic (IVD) medical devices, and support the IMDRF Essential Principles of Safety and Performance1.
+The purpose of this IMDRF guidance is to provide globally harmonized labeling principles for medical devices, including in vitro diagnostic (IVD) medical devices, and support IMDRF/GRRP WG/N47 (Essential Principles of Safety and Performance of Medical Devices and IVD Medical Devices).
 Specifically, this document provides guidance on the content of the label, instructions for use, and information intended for the patient in order to support the safe and effective use of medical devices and IVD medical devices by their intended users.

 This document has been developed to encourage and support global convergence of regulatory systems.
-It is intended for use by Regulatory Authorities (RAs), Conformity Assessment Bodies (CABs), industry, and others, and will provide benefits in establishing consistent labelling requirements in various jurisdictions.
-Country-specific requirements for the content of the labelling should be kept to the minimum and, where they currently exist, eliminated as the opportunity arises.
+It is intended for use by Regulatory Authorities (RAs), Conformity Assessment Bodies (CABs), industry, and others, and will provide benefits in establishing consistent labeling requirements in various jurisdictions.
+Country-specific requirements for the content of the labeling should be kept to the minimum and, where they currently exist, eliminated as the opportunity arises.

-Labelling serves to identify a device and its manufacturer, and to communicate information on safety, use, and performance.
-In some jurisdictions, "labelling" is referred to as "information supplied by the manufacturer".
-Labelling includes the label, instructions for use, and information related to the identification, technical description, intended purpose and proper use of the medical device and IVD medical device, as applicable (Figure 1).
+Labeling serves to identify a device and its manufacturer, and to communicate information on safety, use, and performance.
+In some jurisdictions, "labeling" is referred to as "information supplied by the manufacturer", and may be physical or electronic (also known as e-labeling).
+Labeling includes the label, instructions for use, and information related to the identification, technical description, intended purpose and proper use of the medical device and IVD medical device, as applicable (Figure 1).
 It is intended for users of medical devices and IVD medical devices, both professional and lay persons, as appropriate, and for relevant third parties.